 Helen Glover MBE

-She started rowing in 2008 through the Sporting Giants scheme and was placed on to the GB Rowing Team's Start programme, sponsored by Siemens, in Bath.
+Helen started rowing in 2008 through the Sporting Giants scheme and was placed on to the GB Rowing Team's Start programme in Bath.
 Prior to this she had absolutely no experience with rowing.

-Helen has always participated in a variety of sports, and as a junior ran cross-country internationally and was part of the England Satellite Squad for Hockey.
-At university in Cardiff she pursued this interest and studied Sport and Exercise Science.
-She then went on to study PGCE PE and for the first year of rowing worked as a PE teacher in Bath.
+Helen has always participated in a variety of sports.
+As a junior she ran cross-country internationally and was part of the England Satellite Squad for Hockey.
+Helen studied for a degree in Sport and Exercise Science at Cardiff University, following this by a PGCE in Physical Education.
+During her first year of rowing Helen also worked as a PE teacher in Bath.

 When she goes home to Cornwall, Helen enjoys surfing, swimming, playing tennis and spending time with her family.